In Bloom: Legacy

-In a 2021 interview with the Los Angeles Times, Cobain's widow, Courtney Love, said she was "very firmly in the club that says ‘In Bloom’ should have been the first single" from Nevermind, calling it "a far better song" than "Smells Like Teen Spirit."
+In a 2021 interview with the Los Angeles Times, Cobain's widow, Courtney Love, said she was "very firmly in the club that says 'In Bloom' should have been the first single" from Nevermind, calling it "a far better song" than "Smells Like Teen Spirit".

 Music videos

-"Alternate" version
+Sub Pop / Alternate version

 The first music video for "In Bloom", for the Smart Studios version, was directed by Steve Brown, and filmed in New York City in April 1990, shortly after the song had been recorded.
-It features footage of the band walking around lower Manhattan, including the South Street Seaport, the Lower East Side, and Wall Street, as well as rehearsal footage and clips from the band's show at Maxwell's in Hoboken, New Jersey on April 28.
-Novoselic had shaved his head as punishment for what he perceived to be a bad performance at the Pyramid Club in New York City on April 26, and appears with hair in some shots, and with a shaved head in others.
+It features footage of the band walking around lower Manhattan, including the South Street Seaport, the Lower East Side, and Wall Street on April 25, as well as rehearsal footage and clips from the band's show at Maxwell's in Hoboken, New Jersey on April 28.
+Novoselic had shaved his head as punishment for what he perceived to be a bad performance at the Pyramid Club in New York City on April 26, and so appears with hair in some shots, and with a shaved head in others.

 The video was first released in 1991 on the Sub Pop Video Network Volume 1 compilation.
 It was re-released on the DVD of the band's rarities box set, With the Lights Out, in November 2004.
 The audio of this version appeared on some copies of the promotional EP, Selections from With the Lights Out, which was released shortly before the box set, but not on the box set itself.
 It did not appear on a commercial release until the full Smart session was included on disc two of the 20th anniversary "Deluxe" and "Super Deluxe" versions of Nevermind in September 2011.

 The video is listed as Alternate Version on Nirvana's official YouTube channel.

 Nevermind version

-The second music video for "In Bloom", for the Nevermind version, was directed by Kevin Kerslake, who had directed the videos for the band's previous two singles from album Nevermind, "Come as You Are" and "Lithium".
-The video was first aired in late November 1992, about a month after it was filmed.
-According to Come As You Are, Cobain's original concept for the video was "a surrealistic fable about a little girl who is born into a Ku Klux Klan family and one day realizes how evil her parents are."
-This proved to be "too ambitious," so Cobain instead came up with the idea of making a video that parodied the musical performances of bands on early 1960s variety shows, such as The Ed Sullivan Show.
+The second music video for "In Bloom", for the Nevermind version, was directed by Kevin Kerslake, who had directed the videos for the band's previous two singles from Nevermind, "Come as You Are" and "Lithium".
+The video was filmed on October 15, 1992 and first aired in late November.
+According to Michael Azerrad, Cobain's original concept for the video was "a surrealistic fable about a little girl who is born into a Ku Klux Klan family and one day realizes how evil her parents are."
+This proved to be "too ambitious," so Cobain instead came up with the idea of making a video that parodied the musical performances of wholesome pop bands on early 1960s variety shows, such as The Ed Sullivan Show.